emanuelgestosa/feup-fsi/logbooks/week4/LOGBOOK4.md

 ## Finding an exploit

-We found in [exploit-db](https://www.exploit-db.c/exploits/50299om) a python script tha tgenerates links that allow us to access the system as any user.
+We found in [exploit-db](https://www.exploit-db.c/exploits/50299om) a python script that generates links that allow us to access the system as any user.

 ## Exploiting the system